Osiris-Team/Osiris-Team/dev_contract.md

 **6.7 Delivery Frequency:** The amount and frequency of deliveries is at the sole discretion of the Developer.

 **6.8 Delivery Labeling:** All deliveries must be clearly labeled and must reference the original tasks or issues they are intended to fulfill.
-The Client is responsible for testing whether the delivery fulfills the task requirements.
+The Client is responsible for testing whether the delivery fulfills the task requirements during the Post-Delivery Review Period.

-**6.9 Delivery Notification:** The Client must be notified about a delivery in writing or via electronic communication and include a link to the MR or commit.
+**6.9 Delivery Notification:** The Client must be notified about a delivery in writing or via electronic communication, and the notification must include a link to the MR or commit, along with a log of the hours worked on that specific delivery.

 **6.10 Delivery Usage and Testing:** The Client assumes all responsibility for use, deployment, and integration of the delivery in production systems, including proper testing, security, and compliance.
-The Client is responsible for testing whether the delivery fulfills the task requirements.

-**6.11 Delivery Rejection:** The Client may reject or request revisions for a task but must provide written, actionable feedback.
-Its important to distinguish between a revision and refund requests, because the resulting additional work for the Developer is billed normally in the case of revisions.
-Refund requests are discussed further below.

-**6.12 Delivery Acceptance:** A delivery is considered acceptable and billable if the Client provides written approval, or ninety (90) calendar days pass after delivery without written rejection.
+**6.11 Post-Delivery Revisions:** The Client may request revisions or adjustments to a delivered task.
+Additional work or modifications requested by the Client that deviate from, or expand upon, the originally agreed task requirements constitute new efforts and shall be billed at the standard hourly rate.
+However, any work required to correct a defect or failure to meet the originally agreed specifications is governed by the Functionality Warranty (Section 6.14) and shall not be billed.

+**6.12 Hourly Billing on Delivery:** This Agreement is structured as an hourly-based service contract.
+All hours worked by the Developer on a task are directly billable or deductible from prepaid hours immediately upon delivery of the task (as defined in Section 6.6) and notification to the Client.
+Payment for the hours worked is tied solely to the completion and delivery of the task, and is not conditional upon prior review, testing, or formal acceptance by the Client.

-**6.13 Review Period:** The Client has up to ninety (90) calendar days from delivery of a task to:
+**6.13 Post-Delivery Review Period:** The Client has up to ninety (90) calendar days from the date of delivery to review, test, and integrate the submitted work.
+During this period, the Client may notify the Developer in writing of any defects, functional errors, or failures to meet the agreed-upon task specifications, which shall then be addressed under the Functionality Warranty.
-  - Review and test the submitted work,
-  - Provide written feedback or revision requests, or
-  - Notify the Developer of material defects.

-**6.14 Functionality Warranty and Refund Period:** The Developer warrants that the delivery will operate in accordance with the agreed-upon specifications and requirements for a period of ninety (90) calendar days following the delivery date.
-If the Client determines that the delivery exhibits defects, errors, or fails to meet the specified requirements within this timeframe, the Client may request a refund for any task of the delivery.
-The Developer shall, at their own expense and within a reasonable timeframe, correct or replace the non-conforming software to ensure compliance with the agreed-upon specifications, or instead provide the refund.
+**6.14 Functionality Warranty and Defect Correction:** Notwithstanding the hourly service nature of this contract, the Developer warrants that the delivered work product will operate in accordance with the agreed-upon specifications for a period of ninety (90) calendar days following its delivery.
+If the Client identifies and reports a defect or failure to conform to specifications within this timeframe, the Developer shall, at their own expense (without billing additional hours) and within a reasonable timeframe, correct or replace the non-conforming software to ensure compliance.
+If the Developer is unable or declines to correct the non-conforming work within a reasonable timeframe, the Developer shall instead provide a refund for the hours directly billed for the affected task.

-**6.15 Exclusions:** The warranty does not cover issues arising from and a refund is not possible when:
+**6.15 Exclusions:** The warranty does not cover issues arising from, and a refund is not possible when:
 - Modifications or alterations were made to the delivery by anyone other than the Developer.
 - The affected parts of the delivery have been materially modified.
 - The Client performed misuse, negligence, or unauthorized use of the delivery.
 - Environmental factors or hardware malfunctions that are not under the Developer's control.

-**6.16 Exclusive Remedy:** The remedies provided in this section are the Client's sole and exclusive remedies for any breach of the warranty.
+**6.16 Exclusive Remedy:** The remedies provided in this section (free defect correction or, alternatively, a refund of billed hours) are the Client's sole and exclusive remedies for any breach of the warranty.

-**6.17 Refund Amount:** The refund amount shall be calculated based on, and limited to, the number of hours directly attributable to the affected task at the time of delivery, multiplied by the applicable rate in effect at that time.
+**6.17 Refund Amount:** The refund amount shall be calculated based on, and limited to, the number of hours directly attributable to the affected task at the time of delivery, multiplied by the applicable hourly rate in effect at that time.

 **6.18 Refund Finality:** Once a refund is issued, the Developer has no further obligations for the refunded task, and the Client waives future claims related to that task.

 **6.19 Dispute Resolution:** Both parties agree to first attempt resolution via good faith negotiation before escalating to mediation, arbitration, or legal action.

 ## 7. Timing

-- Time not spent actively working on a task (e.g. Research or writing / committing code), is the Developer' to use as they see fit.
+- Time not spent actively working on a task (e.g., research, writing, or committing code) is the Developer's to use as they see fit.
 - The Developer can multitask at their complete discretion.
-- There is no fixed hours to encourage a healthy study/life/work balance.
+- There is no rigid daily working schedule required of the Developer, allowing for a healthy study/life/work balance.
+However, this flexibility does not relieve the Developer of the obligation to meet the minimum weekly guaranteed hours of the selected package (Section 13), provided there are pending tasks to complete.

 ## 8. License and Copyright